UMBC-EEHPC/AIdeckTestbed/Documentation/Toolchain.md

 Yet another cool feature is that one doesn't necessarily need to compile and run these generated C source files on the GAP8, GreenWaves provides some compatibility functions that allow one to run these generated models as an i386 Linux binary (you will more than likely need to install some compatibility libraries and headers in order to perform this step).

-## NNTool
+## NNTOOL

-NNTool is a program GreenWaves developed that assists in the process of exporting TensorFlow Lite or ONNX neural networks to execute on the GAP8.
+NNTOOL is a program GreenWaves developed that assists in the process of exporting TensorFlow Lite or ONNX neural networks to execute on the GAP8.
 It works by creating a model specification that one can then compile against AutoTiler to create a generator that allows one to then export this neural network for the GAP8 according to given memory constraints.
 Essentially, the process looks like the following:

 ![](InlineImages/gapflow.png)

-NNTool can be run either as a CLI program that the user can interact with and run commands in, or it can be scripted using the same commands, just in a text file that is passed into NNTool's argv.
+NNTOOL can be run either as a CLI program that the user can interact with and run commands in, or it can be scripted using the same commands, just in a text file that is passed into NNTOOL's argv.
 Both this project and the GAP SDK's Makefiles take full advantage of the scripting functionality, and it's been automated as part of the build process in both.

-NNTool provides a plethora of options for working with neural networks, it performs several steps such as trimming or combining unsupported or redundant neural network layers, and it also handles quantization settings automatically, which is important for embedded devices, especially ones like the GAP8 which don't have floating point support in hardware.
+NNTOOL provides a plethora of options for working with neural networks, it performs several steps such as trimming or combining unsupported or redundant neural network layers, and it also handles quantization settings automatically, which is important for embedded devices, especially ones like the GAP8 which don't have floating point support in hardware.

-For more information about NNTool and it's supported operations, visit these two links, [the NN Quick Start Guide](https://greenwaves-technologies.com/sdk-manuals/nn_quick_start_guide/), and [the NNTool Docs](https://github.com/GreenWaves-Technologies/gap_sdk/tree/master/tools/nntool).
+For more information about NNTOOL and it's supported operations, visit these two links, [the NN Quick Start Guide](https://greenwaves-technologies.com/sdk-manuals/nn_quick_start_guide/), and [the NNTOOL Docs](https://github.com/GreenWaves-Technologies/gap_sdk/tree/master/tools/nntool).

 ## GoogleTest